ITI/searcch/README.md

 ## Using docker-compose

-Using docker-compose will allow you to yml file as a configuration for building the searcch frontend without needing to remember various stop/start and container remove steps.
+Using docker-compose will allow you to use a yaml file as a configuration for building the searcch frontend without needing to remember various stop/start and container remove steps.
 Additionally, the provided starter docker-compose file will automatically build the image and tag it if there are changes to the code repo.
 This will allow the service to always be using the latest code base.

 ### Starting and stopping